How to Convert Your Coax Wiring into an Ethernet Connection

 Your existing coax wiring is designed to transmit high-bandwidth video signals for your Cable TV service which makes it the perfect vehicle to transmit bandwidth-hungry devices and their traffic demands, such as:

-Better WiFi Bandwidth
+Better Bandwidth

 Better Video Streaming